robotics-erlangen/framework/docs/language-services.md

 # Tests and linting
 Both Lua and Typescript strategy scripts are linted and tested to perform some basic validity and style checks.
-For Lua, linting is done by *luacheck*, for Typescript by *tslint*. *python2* is required for some additional checks.
+For Lua, linting is done by *luacheck*, for Typescript by *eslint*. *python2* is required for some additional checks.

 To run the unit tests and linter, execute the following in your build folder
 ```